Rajusr70/Eagle-Resources/README.md

  2. Clone lgxlogic/Eagle-Resources using the Git client
  3. Open the repository, click Tools->Open in Explorer
  4. In the Eagle Control Panel, click Options->Directories
- 5. Append the path to each of the directories in the repository to the corresponding field, seperated by a semicolon (templates/ goes in the Projects field)
+ 5. Append the path to each of the subdirectories in the repository to the corresponding field, seperated by a semicolon (templates/ goes in the Projects field)
+ 6. If using the EagleUp models, follow instructions in EagleUp-models/README.md

 ----

 In this repository:

+ * **EagleUp-models/** - SkethUp component models for EagleUp, see EagleUp-models/README.md
+ * **cam/**
+   * **gerbers-rs274x-excellon.cam** - Generates rs274x Gerbers and an Excellon drill file
+   * **gerbers-rs274x-excellon-vscore.cam** - Same as above plus a v-score layer
  * **lbr/**
    * **logic-supply.lbr**
      * BeagleBone cape parts